PegasusControl/RippleCircleButton/README.md

 }
 ```

-And then you can add the `mx.com.pegasus.RippleCircleButton` view on any XML layout file.
+And then you can add `mx.com.pegasus.RippleCircleButton` view on any XML layout file.

 ```xml
 <mx.com.pegasus.RippleCircleButton